 How do I update AdGuard Edge filters?

 Filters update automatically in most cases, but you can manually refresh or re-check for updates in the extension’s settings.
+Expressvpn for edge how to use expressvpn on microsoft edge browser extension setup tips and features

 Can AdGuard Edge extension break websites?